Art as prayer.

 a visual focus to help magnify intentions and magnetize resources, people, opportunities, and circumstances that support the journey

-a loving homage and connection to lost loved ones
+a meaningful homage and connection to departed loved ones

-a high vibration portal through which to welcome multidimensional wisdom, guidance, inspiration, healing energy, and well-being
+a high vibration portal through which to welcome multidimensional wisdom, guidance, inspiration, and healing energy

 Soul Sanctuary Medicine Painting commissions can be initiated by individuals going through challenge or transformation, or anyone who loves them and wants to support them in this unique way.

 Though this is not a commission, "Emergence" is a symbolic representation of the personal journey that brought me to offer Soul Sanctuary Medicine Paintings commissions today...

 Twenty years ago, I battled for my life against a recurring infection that resulted in the loss of my ability to naturally conceive a child.
 I went through a deep grieving process and as part of my recovery, I was drawn to create art.